rogueunix/redux-sessionstorage-simple/README.md

 ## Advanced Usage

-In a more complex project you may find that you are saving unnecessary reducer data to LocalStorage and would appreciate a more granular approach.
+In a more complex project you may find that you are saving unnecessary reducer data to SessionStorage and would appreciate a more granular approach.
 Thankfully there is a way to do this.

 First let's look at a normal example.
 Let's say you have a reducer called `settings` and its state tree looks like this: